-In the past the best alternative to this was purchasing an electric vehicle as they were exempt from taxation but as they have become more popular this has now changed slightly.
-However low emissions of plug-in hybrid vehicles means they are still a good alternative with Benefit in Kind rates still far lower than what is charged on conventional cars.
+In the past, the best alternative to this was purchasing an electric vehicle as they were exempt from taxation but as they have become more popular this has now changed slightly.
+However low emissions of plug-in hybrid vehicles mean they are still a good alternative with Benefit in Kind rates still far lower than what is charged on conventional cars.

 The biggest change is the introduction of a 0% Benefit in Kind for Electrical Vehicles from 6th April 2020 although this will increase to 1% In 2021/22 and 2% in 2022/23 – to be eligible for these percentages your hybrid should only emit 1-50g/km of C02 and have a pure electric range of 130 miles

 Please note that from 2023/24 onwards there will then just be one Benefit in Kind table again which will realign the rates implemented By the Worldwide Harmonised Light Vehicle Procedure.

 If you would like more advice and assistance about the best economic decision about purchasing a company car this would best be discussed with your accountant.